Questions on digital marketing answered

 Digital marketers also have good business sense.
 After all, at the end of the day, marketing’s goal is to increase sales and profits.
 So, the best digital marketers must justify campaign expenses by showing a return on investment.

-There are so many different specialisations in digital marketing that you could be doing something different every day.
-You might find yourself planning a social media campaign one day and analysing customer journeys on your website the next.
+There are so many different specializations in digital marketing that you could be doing something different every day.
+You might find yourself planning a social media campaign one day and analyzing customer journeys on your website the next.
 You could even be supervising a photoshoot for content for your digital channels too.

 Let’s take a look at the various roles under digital marketing.
 For each one, you can start as a specialist or officer, working your way up to manager and finally, director.